wacncontent/CustomizeTool/removeCommentOutput2/articles/mobile-services/mobile-services-windows-phone-get-started-data.md

   	This creates a new instance of **MobileServiceClient** that is used to access your mobile service.

-6. In the file MainPage.xaml.cs, add or uncomment the following `using` statements:
+6. In the file MainPage.cs, add or uncomment the following `using` statements:

        	using Microsoft.WindowsAzure.MobileServices;
 		using Newtonsoft.Json;

-7. In this same file, replace the **TodoItem** class definition with the following code:
+7. In this DataModel folder, replace the **TodoItem** class definition with the following code:

         public class TodoItem
         {